pan1kt/GamingTweaks/README.md

 **Install SetTimerResolutionService, IMPORTANT!!**

 Drop this file in C:/ folder, the file must be there to service work <br/>
-Open command promt and type: <br/>
+Open command promt and paste: <br/>

 `cd C:/` <br/>
 `SetTimerResolutionService -install` <br/>